Anky001/angular-initializr/README.md

 ## Running unit tests

-Run `yarn test` to execute the unit tests via [Karma](https://karma-runner.github.io/latest/index.html) or `yarn test:watch` to watch the changes in the unit testing while you code them.
+Run `yarn test` to execute the unit tests via [Jest](https://jestjs.io/) or `yarn test:wc` to watch the changes in the unit testing while you code them.
 This project will also generate the code coverage which can be seen by hosting/deploying coverage folder.